-Television is a form of passive entertainment.
+Television is a form of passive, impersonal “entertainment.”
 Indeed, it is one of the most socially acceptable forms of “self-soothing” we have in this culture.
-If people are stressed, sick, can’t sleep, bored, lonely, afraid, or depressed… the most common thing we do is watch TV!
+If people are stressed, sick, can’t sleep, bored, lonely, afraid, or depressed… the most common thing we do is watch TV (or scroll Facebook and Instagram)!
 It has become the universal antidote to what ails a person.
 It doesn’t FIX the emotional pain; it distracts us from it.
 And it does so extremely well.
 The human brain goes into an extremely passive state when watching TV.
 We escape awareness.
 While we watch, we feel disconnected… disassociated from the world around us.
 We escape the PAIN.

 *He* is not the one asking for help!

 Nobody can create joy or force healing in anybody else’s experience.
 All you can do is shine a spotlight on something they already want and then make the trail to what they are wanting easier for them to find.
 If you make it your mission to change his behavior, you guarantee your own suffering.
 By contrast, if you make unconditional love your mission, you guarantee your own freedom.
 I don’t mean unconditional love that accepts all kinds of unacceptable behaviors and puts perfume on them.
 I define unconditional love precisely as: “Conditions do not need to change outside for me to experience love inside.”

 That’s different, isn’t it?
 We’re not being asked to focus on the lazy TV-aholic and feel love.
 Unconditional love means that whatever is going on in the world, I use my intention, energy, and focus to stay connected to Source, and from that connection with spiritual energy, I allow a feeling of love to flow in me.